University of New Mexico

 |Conditions of Employment|

-High school diploma or GED; at least 6 years of experience 2 of which are management level experience directly related to the duties and responsibilities specified.
+High school diploma or GED; at least 3 years of experience directly related to the duties and responsibilities specified.

 Completed degree(s) from an accredited institution that are above the minimum education requirement may be substituted for experience on a year for year basis.